derrick-yu1/4-Bit-CPU/README.md

 T5:

-Description: The data at the address that the RAM is set will be loaded into the ALU Input register.
+Description: The data at the address that the RAM module is set will be loaded into the ALU Input register.

 The signal CS will be HIGH, allowing the RAM module to output its data onto the bus.
-The signal Lib will be HIGH, causing the input register to load the data that is on the bus, in this case, the content from the RAM.
+The signal Lib will be HIGH, causing the input register to load in the data that is on the bus, in this case, the content from the RAM module.

 Diagram: